-- Products must be assigned to a product category and product type: - Articles - Books or Chapters - Communications or Promotions - Education or Toolkits - Meetings or Conferences - Reports - Submit your products as soon as you complete them. - Do not wait for your next reporting cycle. - Do not include products as part of your annual or final narrative reports. - If you find, when completing your Annual Narrative Report, Final Narrative Report, or Bibliography, that you have not sent a product to us, send it as soon as you can. - If you subcontracted some of the work and products resulted, treat them as your own products, and submit them if they meet the submission criteria. - Include any product created for your project or program by a communications firm paid directly by RWJF. - Submit published versions to replace manuscripts as they become available. - Send products that are completed or published after the grant/contract closes.
-Follow the same procedures as if the grant/contract were active.
-There is no need to send an additional Bibliography or revised Final Narrative Report. - Whenever possible, submit electronic versions of products, each in its own PDF file, by e-mail to grantreports@rwif.org. - If your project is managed by an outside RWJF program office, also send the e-mails with attached products to your contact at the program office as well as to grantreports@rwjf.org.
+- Submit your products as soon as you complete them - Do not wait for your next reporting cycle. - Do not include products as part of your Annual or Final Narrative Reports. - If you find, when completing your Annual Narrative Report or Final Narrative Report, that you have not sent a product to us, send it as soon as you can. - If you subcontracted some of the work and products resulted, treat them as your own products, and submit them if they meet the submission criteria. - Include any product created for your project or program by a communications firm paid directly by RWJF. - Submit published versions to replace manuscripts as they become available. - Send products that are completed or published after the award closes.
+Follow the same procedures as if the award were active.
+There is no need revise your Bibliography or Final Narrative Report.

-- Do not send any materials created by the program office, even if the materials were slightly modified for your site or use; RWJF will receive these materials directly from the program office. - Do not send an e-mail to your grants administrator, program officer or communications officer when you submit your products.
+- Whenever possible, submit electronic versions of products, each in its own PDF file, by email to grantreports@rwjf.org. - If your project is managed by an outside RWJF program office, also send the emails with attached products to your contact at the program office as well as to grantreports@rwjf.org. - Do not send any materials created by the program office, even if the materials were slightly modified for your site or use; RWJF will receive these materials directly from the program office. - Do not send an email to your program financial analyst, program officer, or communications officer when you submit your products.
 They will be automatically notified when your materials are received.

-Do not send duplicate versions of products-especially press releases, presentations or educational materials-when the core content is the same.
+Do not send duplicate versions of products-especially news releases or poster presentations-when the core content is the same.

-Please follow the rules on the next pages for what to submit and what not to submit along with naming standards and acceptable formats, described at the end of this document.
+Please follow the rules below for what to submit and what not to submit.
+Name the products according to the naming standards.
+Send in acceptable formats.